-- Total wind generation increases from 9.2 GW in 2019 to 39 GW in 2050.
-In 2019 90% of total wind generation was onshore, but the BOP model forecasts a shift to offshore, with only 41% onshore in 2050. - ▶ Nuclear capacity reduces to nil by 2030. - Hydrogen production grows from nil in 2019 to 8.6GW (with output of 70.6 TWh2) by 2050. - ► Carbon captured grows in each scenario from nil in 2019 to 26.4 MtCO2 by 2050. - There is limited growth in capacity of hydropower, solar, bioenergy and tidal overtime in the BOP scenario.
+Total wind generation increases from 9.2 GW in 2019 to 39 GW in 2050.
+In 2019 90% of total wind generation was onshore, but the BOP model forecasts a shift to offshore, with only 41% onshore in 2050.

+Nuclear capacity reduces to nil by 2030.

+Hydrogen production grows from nil in 2019 to 8.6GW (with output of 70.6 TWh2) by 2050.

+There is limited growth in capacity of hydropower, solar, bioenergy and tidal over time in the BOP scenario.

-The BOP scenario assumes significantly lower levels of solar and a higher proportion of wind compared to other global energy models.
+"Net-nil job losses" refers to a position where the gain in low carbon jobs fully offsets the loss of O&G jobs and there is a nil change in energy sector jobs across O&G and low carbon energy Confidential - All Rights Reserved The BOP scenario assumes significantly lower levels of solar and a higher proportion of wind compared to other global energy models.
 The individual fuel mix of every country (including Scotland) will differ and be highly dependent on a range of factors including local geography.

-SG's ESJTP has not been developed to completely align with the ESC model, which is just one of the sources of evidence and data points supporting the development of the plan.
+SG's ESJTP has not been developed to align with the ESC model, which is just one of the sources of evidence and data points supporting the development of the plan.
 As such, we note there may be some misalignment with the policy targets established in the ESJTP and the assumptions we outline in this report relating to the ESC scenarios.
 As it is a third party model, we have not sought to validate the reasonableness of the ESC model scenario assumptions as part of this analysis.
 BOP - electricity generation capacity and hydrogen production capacity